floristijhuis/HCP-rfMRI-repository/README.md

 If you use this repository or the scripts in this repository, please cite in the following way:

-*Tijhuis, F., Schepers, M., Centeno, E., Maciel, B., Douw, L., Nobrega Santos, F. Human Connectome project rfMRI repository.
+*Tijhuis, F., Schepers, M., Centeno, E., Douw, L., Nobrega Santos, F. Human Connectome project rfMRI repository.
 San Francisco (CA): GitHub; [Accessed Year Mon Day]. https://github.com/floristijhuis/HCP-rfMRI-repository.*